MicrosoftDocs/azure-dev-docs/articles/java/containers/containers-aks.md

 # Containerizing your Java applications for Azure Kubernetes Service

-If you have not gone through [Containerizing your Java application](containers-overview.md) please start there as it will give you guidance on how to determine the amount of memory and CPU your Java application will need.
+If you have not gone through [Containerizing your Java application](containers-overview.md) please start there as it will give you guidance on how to determine the amount of JVM heap memory your Java application will need and what GC to use.

 ## Determine appropriate VM SKU for AKS node pool